plexsystems/plexsystems.github.io/content/posts/introducing-sinker.md

 .images.yaml
 ```

-Using the `update` will then update the image manifest when the Kubernetes resources are modified.
-Automatically updating the manifest enables our engineers only to have to worry about making changes to their resources, and not have to add, remove, or update version definitions in two places.
+Using the `update` command will then update the image manifest when the Kubernetes resources are modified.
+Automatically updating the manifest allows our engineers to only worry about making changes to their resources, and not adding, removing, or updating version definitions in two places.
 Automatic manifest updates also reduces human error because the `update` command is executed against the same manifests that will be deployed to the cluster.

 When it comes to the local testing of Kubernetes deployments, most of our engineering teams leverage [Kind](https://github.com/kubernetes-sigs/kind).
 For Kind to be able to run container images that require authentication (which is usually the case for private registries), the image needs to be pre-loaded into the cluster.